phyunsj/mqtt-rule-engine/README.md

 ## Implementation

-:pushpin: This is langualge/framework-specific example.
+:pushpin: This is langualge/framework-specific example ( Eclipse mosquitto 1.5.7 MQTT broker + sqlite + lua).
 Therefore, the actual implemenation can be varied.

 **Why Lua?** Lua provides _simple_, _embeddable scripting_ capabilities to work with C/C++ applications.
 Designing DSL(Domain-Specific-Language) might be another option.
 Alternatively, C/C++ interpreter like [Tiny C Compiler](https://bellard.org/tcc/) or [Ch : C/C++ interpreter](https://www.softintegration.com/products/raspberry-pi/) can be used.

-TBD
+Upon reviewing mosquitto sources, `lib/send_publish.c` is the ideal place to manage MQTT rules with minimum changes (less invasive.
+My goal is to prove the concept not about redesinging the existing package.)
+The updated version is available [here]().

 #### Related Posts: